LordSnoosh/SEIR2222/work/w11/d3/01-02-react-effect-and-ref-hooks/README.md

 module.exports = mongoose.model('Category', categorySchema);
 ```

-> Note: The `sortOrder` property allows us to determine the ordering of the categories for display purposes, reporting, etc. instead of relying on some other property when sorting.
+> Note: The `sortOrder` property allows us to determine the ordering of the categories for display and/or reporting purposes instead of having to rely on some other property, e.g., `name`.

 Now for the `Item` model: